ChelseaLangford/Pewlett-Hackard-Analysis/README.md

 ## Results
 ### Eligible Retirees by Title
-- Data from multiple tables were merged to geenrate a table of eligible retirees with their employee number, name, birth date and title included
+- Data from multiple tables were merged to generate a table of eligible retirees with their employee number, name, birth date and title included
 - This table was then used to count the number of employees by title and group by title
 - This data query determined that 90,398 employees were reaching retirement.
 - Of those eligible employees, a majority (63%) are senior employees in the roles of Senior Engineers and Senior Staff.